benscarlson/mosey_db/Readme.md

 This section assumes you have a movedb sqlite file.
 See below if you want to create and populate a new database.

-Each example below shows you how to run a query on the database using dplyr, and the equivilent syntax using sql.

 ````{r}
 library(DBI)
 library(dplyr)